SAP-samples/abap-platform-rap640/exercises/ex1/README.md

 ## You will learn
-- How to generate a wrapper interface, a wrapper class and a factory class for the BAPI `BAPI_PR_CREATE`.
+- How to generate a wrapper interface, a wrapper class and a factory class for the `BAPI_PR_CREATE` using transaction ACO_PROXY.
-- How to release the wrapper objects for consumption in tier 1.
+- How to test that the wrapper objects have been released for consumption in tier 1.

 > **Reminder:**
 > Don't forget to replace all occurences of the placeholder **`###`** with your assigned group number in the exercise steps below.